-Il Castello - Modern and Contemporary Art Gallery was established in 1964.
-The gallery displays artworks of one of the most important Italian and international artists of the 20th-century art.
+Il Castello - Modern and Contemporary Art Gallery was established in 1964 and it displays the artworks of one of the most important artists of the 20th-century.

 The Gallery Il Castello – Modern and Contemporary Art was established in 1964 in Milan by Guido Conte.
 It displays artworks of one of the most important Italian and international artists of the 20th century.